rustunit/bevy_ios_gamecenter/README.md

 Go to `File` -> `Add Package Dependencies` and paste `https://github.com/rustunit/bevy_ios_gamecenter.git` into the search bar on the top right:
 ![xcode](./assets/xcode-spm.png)

+**Note:**
+The rust crate used must be exactly the same version as the Swift Package.
+I suggest using a specific version (like `0.1.7` in the screenshot) to make sure to always use binary matching versions!

 ### 2. Add Rust dependency

 ```